 - Most of the established democracies face the challenge of expansion.
 This involves applying the basic principle of democratic government across all the regions, different social groups and various institutions.
-This also means that less and less decisions should remain outside the arena of democratic control.
+This also means that fewer decisions should remain outside the arena of democratic control.
 Countries like India and the US face this challenge.

-- Deepening of democracy is the challenge faced by every democracy in one form or another.
+- The deepening of democracy is the challenge faced by every democracy in one form or another.
 This involves strengthening of the institutions and practices of democracy.
 This requires an attempt to bring down the control and influence of the rich and powerful people in making governmental decisions.

 Thinking about Political Reforms

 All the suggestions or proposals about overcoming various challenges to democracy are called ‘democracy reform’ or ‘political reform’.
-The below-mentioned guidelines will help in devising ways and means for political reforms in India:
+The below-mentioned guidelines will help in devising ways and mean for political reforms in India:

 - Law has an important role to play in political reform.
 Carefully devised changes in law can help to discourage wrong political practices and encourage good ones.
 But legal-constitutional changes by themselves cannot overcome challenges to democracy.
 Democratic reforms are to be carried out mainly by political activists, parties, movements and politically conscious citizens.